antoinedelia/cloud-optimist/cloud/content/posts/2024-12-09- how-we-went-from-having-no-cicd-strategy-to-onboard-100-python-projects-with-ease.md

 # Some flaws

-We yet cannot enforce it to people.
+We yet cannot enforce it to people, as GitHub Rulesets cannot apply to topis, but only custom properties.
 People can cheat by updating the pyproject.toml

 # What's next?